Meet the woman who developed laser technology to beat cancer

 Dr. Hadiyah Green is determined to beat cancer — with lasers.

 Like millions of others around the world, it's personal.
-Raised by her aunt Oralee Smith and her uncle General Lee Smith in St. Louis, Dr. Green was always a strong student and she went on to attend Alabama A&M University.
+Raised by her aunt Oralee Smith and her uncle General Lee Smith in St. Louis, Dr. Green, now 35, was always a strong student and she went on to attend Alabama A&M University.
 After changing her major three times, she eventually decided on a degree in Physics.

 Her family celebrated her graduation, since she was the first member of the family to finish college, but the celebration was cut short when her aunt announced that she had been diagnosed with cancer.
 In fact, she had the disease for eight years before telling anyone.